 Tell them you once ate an entire glob of wasabi and didn’t cry.
 Tell them about that one time in band camp.
 Tell them, if you were an undercover agent, you’d want your spy name to be Gullah Gullah Island.
 Maybe none of that is something they want to hear or have the emotional bandwidth to respond to, but you have every right to take up space in someone else’s life.
 Because don’t we all deserve to be heard?
 Regardless of consequence, of the impact our words might have on others?

 And when they write back to tell you that you’ve sent them nonsensical trash, tell them you were only returning the favor.

 Like I said earlier, you don’t owe anyone your time or energy.
-You’re not on OkCupid, Tinder, Bumble, Siren, whatever to prove to racists that you deserve to be alive, loved, seen.
-You’re likely there to find someone to spend time with, date, hook up with, flirt and sext with — you’re there to have fun.
+You’re not on OkCupid, Tinder, Bumble, Siren, or whatever other dating platform to prove to racists that you deserve to be alive, loved, and seen.
+You’re likely there to find someone to spend time with, date, hook up with, flirt, and sext with — you’re there to have fun.
 Don’t let the bigots get you down!